Port Charlotte, FL

 A laser is an extremely focused beam of light that is used in the medical profession.
 According to the American Dental Association (ADA) more than 20 uses for lasers have been cleared for dentistry by the Food and Drug Administration (FDA).
 Lasers have been available for decades but have not been widely used in mainstream dentistry.
 There are soft tissue lasers and hard tissue lasers, each with their own unique uses.
 We are experts in both soft tissue and hard tissue laser procedures.
 Visit our office at Oak Dental Care so we can discuss the possibility of using laser dentistry as an alternative.
-Unlike traditional dental procedures, laser dentistry is less invasive and is more comfortable for many patients.
+Unlike traditional dental procedures, laser dentistry is dental technology that is less invasive and is more comfortable for many patients.
 Read on to learn how laser dentistry might help you.

 Soft and Hard Tissue Lasers